ugurelveren/blog/content/post/identifying-and-fixing-monitoring-smells-for-reliable-systems.md

 ## Strategies to Resolve Monitoring Smells
 Building a robust monitoring solution requires thoughtful planning and alignment with product goals and system architecture.
 Start by asking key questions about the project and company objectives:

-- **Understand Business Goals**: Discuss with the product team to identify the critical outcomes the monitoring solution needs to support.
+**Understand Business Goals**: Discuss with the product team to identify the critical outcomes the monitoring solution needs to support.
-- **Define SLAs and SLOs**: If there's a legal team, confirm whether Service Level Agreements (SLAs) exist or work with stakeholders to define internal Service Level Objectives (SLOs).
+**Define SLAs and SLOs**: If there's a legal team, confirm whether Service Level Agreements (SLAs) exist or work with stakeholders to define internal Service Level Objectives (SLOs).
 Also don't forget that.
 Without SLO, SLA is not really usefull since there is not enought room for improvement.
-- **Make it visible**: Make these goals visible to everyone.
+**Make it visible**: Make these goals visible to everyone.
 For example, If an SLA or SLO exists and there's a budget, consider creating visual reminders like posters or dashboards to keep the team aligned with these targets.
 Send reminder emails and make sure when there is an update for any of the goal, make it visible for everyone.

 Clear goals and shared understanding provide the foundation for a well-designed monitoring solution that meets both technical and business needs.

 ### Prioritizing Business-Critical Metrics
 Assuming you have well-defined SLAs and SLOs, the next step is to identify which parts of your application are the most critical.
 Use this information to determine and prioritize business-critical metrics.
-For example:

-- If your system involves image processing, metrics like memory usage and CPU utilization are crucial.
-- For an e-commerce website, response time and transaction success rates are key indicators of performance.
+For example, if your system involves image processing, metrics like memory usage and CPU utilization are crucial.
+For an e-commerce website, response time and transaction success rates are key indicators of performance.

 Start defining required metrics from important to nonimportant.
 Focus on these metrics to ensure your monitoring setup aligns with the application's unique requirements and supports your business objectives effectively.

-### Identifying Metrics Linked to User Experience and Business Goals
-Long response times can be a deal breaker for customers, whether it's slow page loads, image processing delays, or even failed pings in a system with specific client contracts.
-To address this:

-- **Prioritize Key Alerts:** Focus on metrics that directly impact customer experience, like response time or processing delays.
-- **Make Metrics Visible:** Share these alerts beyond your team.
-Use screens or dashboards to display key metrics publicly within the company, so everyone understands their importance.
-- **Build Shared Dashboards:** Create internal dashboards tailored to critical metrics and share them across teams.
-This ensures transparency and aligns everyone around uptime and performance.

-While sales numbers are vital, uptime and performance are what make those sales possible.
-A visible focus on monitoring ensures everyone in the company recognizes its impact on overall success.
+Also create internal dashboards tailored to critical metrics and share them across teams.
+This ensures transparency and aligns everyone around uptime and performance. **While sales numbers are vital, uptime and performance are what make those sales possible.** A visible focus on monitoring ensures everyone in the company recognizes its impact on overall success.

 ### Refining Alerting Rules and Thresholds

 Once you have identified your metrics and SLOs, start defining alerts based on mission-critical metrics.
 However, determining whether a 3-second response time is good or bad requires more than assumptions.
 Here's how to proceed

-- **Gather Data Across Teams:** Collaborate with different teams to understand what performance benchmarks are reasonable for your system.
-- **Leverage Performance Test Results:** Use data from performance testing to set realistic thresholds for alerts.
+ Collaborate with different teams to understand what performance benchmarks are reasonable for your system.
+Use data from performance testing to set realistic thresholds for alerts.
 If tests show consistent response times under 2 seconds, a 3-second threshold might indicate a problem.
-- **Build Testing Infrastructure if Needed:** If valid performance tests don't exist, prioritize creating the necessary infrastructure and processes.
-Without reliable testing data, alert thresholds are just guesses.

-Data-driven thresholds ensure your alerts are actionable and relevant, improving your monitoring system's accuracy and effectiveness.

 ### Setting Meaningful, Data-Driven Thresholds
 Make sure you know when to trigger an alert during performance tests.
 Don't rely on your gut feeling or instincts—use real data from the product team.
 If you're setting performance thresholds or firing alerts based on monitoring data, these thresholds need to be data-driven, not guesses.

 If you don't have proper thresholds defined, raise the flag and inform your company or management.
 Getting those thresholds is just as important as setting up the alerts themselves.
 Good data leads to better decisions, and better decisions keep the product running smoothly!

+> **Performance test if Needed:** If valid performance tests don't exist, prioritize creating the necessary infrastructure and processes. **Without reliable testing data, alert thresholds are just guesses.**

+Data-driven thresholds ensure your alerts are actionable and relevant, improving your monitoring system's accuracy and effectiveness.

 ### Using Adaptive Thresholds or Anomaly Detection for Dynamic Metrics
 Different operations have different performance expectations.
 For example, payment processing will naturally take longer than an index page load.
 If you average performance across the entire website, you're mixing apples and bananas, making the data meaningless.